linkedtimeseries/ngsi-ldf/README.md

 This interface returns data using the [SSN](https://www.w3.org/TR/vocab-ssn/) ontology instead of valid NGSI-LD data.
 This is due to two reasons:

 * The NGSI-LD specification at the moment does not mention aggregates.
-This will likely change at some point, since NGSI v2 TSDB did support this.
+This will likely change at some point, since the NGSI-TSDB API did support this.
 * NGSI-LD is very entity-focused, which makes some aggregations hard to express.
 The mean value of a metric in some region isn't a property of a single entity anymore.
 This assumes that fragment regions are not entities in the original NGSI-LD data, but this should be the case because the source data should be fragmentation agnostic.

 ## Data Examples